 The objectives of LRPIP are to reward executives, including Messrs.
 Cammarata, Campbell and Lesser, for achieving long term financial performance goals (either Company-wide goals or divisional goals) over a three-year period; to encourage stock ownership; and to provide incentives for executives who participate in the plan to stay with the Company.
 If three year pre-tax income targets are achieved, a target performance award will be paid, but if performance targets are not met, there would be either no performance award or a reduced performance award based on the percentage of the target goals realized.
-Under fiscal 1993-1995 and 1994-1996 cycles, the program has a retention award component equal to the performance target award if the executive remains with the Company for three years.
-The maximum awards under these cycles range up to 200% of the performance target award for performance exceeding target goals.
-For fiscal 1995-1997 the retention component was eliminated and the entire program is based on pre-tax income performance with performance award maximums ranging to 150% of the performance target award.
+Under the fiscal 1994-1996 cycle, the program had a retention award component equal to the performance target award if the executive remains with the Company for three years.
+The maximum award under this cycle ranges up to 200% of the performance target award for performance exceeding target goals.
+For fiscal 1995-1997 and 1996-1998 the retention component was eliminated and the entire program is based on pre-tax income performance with performance award maximums ranging to 150% of the performance target award.
 Awards earned under LRPIP are paid half in cash and half either in cash or Common Stock of equivalent value or a combination of cash and Common Stock, as determined at the time of payment by the ECC.
-For the fiscal 1993-1995 LRPIP cycle, the award payout, based on Company performance, was at 83% of target for Mr. Cammarata.
-Mr. Cammarata's target LRPIP award for fiscal 1995-1997 is 70% of his base salary or a maximum award of up to 105% of his base salary.
+For the fiscal 1994-1996 LRPIP cycle, the award payout, based on Company performance, was at 61% of target for Messrs.
+Cammarata and Campbell and 65% of target for Mr. Lesser.
+Mr. Cammarata's target LRPIP award for fiscal 1996-1998 is 70% of his base salary or a maximum award of up to 105% of his base salary.